 I asked them, as a Muslim have you ever been harassed?
 What do you think of terrorist acts done by ISIS?
 Khayer told me that Muslims and terrorists are completely different.
 Terrorists like to brainwash the young poor people and who are upset with the society.
 ‘I want people to understand that Muslims want to make a peaceful world’.
 And Arif said, ‘Terrorists read only Quran, they should read a variety of books.
 They should know what is happening in the world now’.

 Bangladesh in Brooklyn was an effort by one of the Japanese community newspapers to highlight the multicultural aspects of New York City.
-Even a small article like this helps its readers to know few native words, restaurant locations, picture and basic idea about Bangladeshi food.
-Even a very basic first-hand encounter by visiting, asking, talking and tasting help people to get some idea about a community.
+Even a small article like this helps its readers learn a few native words, restaurant locations, pictures, and a basic idea about Bangladeshi food.
+Even a very basic first-hand encounter by visiting, asking, talking, and tasting helps people get some idea about a community.

-Now, Bangladesh community has many newspapers in New York City too.
-They could have published similar kinds of article about food, culture, festival of other ethnic nationalities in New York for Bangladeshi community.
-Possible?
+Now, the Bangladeshi community has many newspapers in New York City, too.
+They could have published similar articles about the food, culture, and festivals of other ethnic nationalities in New York for the Bangladeshi community.
+Is this possible?

-BTW, another Bangladeshi restaurant, Radhuni was also mentioned in the article.
+By the way, another Bangladeshi restaurant, Radhuni, was also mentioned in the article.
 Is that part of Brooklyn really called Little Dhaka!